-The model schools that tested the comprehensive integrated program have demonstrated success in many ways.
+The model schools that designed and implemented the comprehensive, integrated program upon which the Emaginos platform is built have demonstrated success in many ways.
 Here are just a few.

-Customized education for every child - Emaginos considers every child as special and at risk – some at greater risk than others.
+Customized Education for Every Child - Emaginos considers every child to be special and at risk – some at greater risk than others.
 We deliver a customized education to each child based upon a continuous improvement model.
-Our students master the academic content and high performance skills without teaching to the test.
+Our students master academic content and high-performance skills without teaching to the test.

-Rossier Ranking - In 2013, the Rossier School of Education at USC ranked the model elementary school third best charter school in the state of California (out of over 1,000 charter schools).
+Rossier Ranking - In 2013, the Rossier School of Education at USC ranked the elementary school as the third-best charter school in the state of California (out of over 1,000 charter schools).

-Gifted Fifth Grader – Mom was concerned with her choices at the traditional school for her gifted fifth-grade daughter.
-The school department had already advanced her one grade and was willing to skip her ahead another grade.
+Gifted Fifth-Grader – A mother was concerned about the limited choices available at the traditional school her gifted fifth-grade daughter attended.
+The school had already advanced her child one grade level and was willing to skip her ahead another grade.
 At that point, her fifth-grade daughter would have been with a group of seventh-grade teenage girls whose normal romantic interests in boys were of concern to the mom.
-The girl was transferred to the model school where she was socially with her age-group peers while receiving a customized education that challenged her academically.
+The girl was transferred to the model school, where she was socially with her age-group peers while receiving a customized education that challenged her academically.

-School Culture – Even though the school is relatively small (about 100 students per grade K–12, for a total of about 1,200 students), it is still a big group to get close to.
-To make the groups smaller and more supportive, the high school is divided into houses – think of Harry Potter and the houses at Hogwarts.
+School Culture – Even though the model school is relatively small (about 100 students per grade K–12, for a total of about 1,200 students), it is still a big group to give focused attention to.
+To make the groups smaller and more supportive, the high school is divided into houses (think of Harry Potter and the houses at Hogwarts).
 Each house is composed of students from grades 9–12.
-The students and teacher/advisors stay together all four years of high school.
+The students and teachers/advisors stay together during all four years of high school.
 There are competitions and behaviors that earn or lose points for the houses.
-The houses create a sense of belonging for all of the students.
+The houses create a sense of belonging for all the students.

-The high school students are typical hormonally driven teenagers who will occasionally feel compelled to behave badly.
-Because of the school culture, other students who observe a situation with the potential to get out of hand give one of the teachers a warning and the teacher will intervene before the situation boils over.
-There is no resentment because the teacher provides a way for the situation to be resolved with anyone losing ‘face’ or being punished.
+The high school students are typical teenagers who will occasionally feel compelled to behave badly.
+Because of the school culture, other students who observe a situation that has the potential to get out of hand will alert one of the teachers, and the teacher will intervene before the situation boils over.
+There is no resentment, because the teacher provides a way for the situation to be resolved without anyone "losing face" or being punished.

-The model schools are located in a very diverse community, with a broad range of ethnicities, religions, and cultures.
-The students became concerned that the diversity was resulting in some avoidable issues and approached the teachers.
-They felt badly when they inadvertently said or did something that hurt another student’s feelings or made them feel uncomfortable.
-Working together, the teachers and students created a mini-course called manners that provides cross-cultural awareness, tolerance, and understanding.
+The model schools are located in a very diverse community with a broad range of ethnicities, religions, and cultures.
+Students became concerned that the diversity was resulting in some avoidable issues and approached the teachers about it.
+Students felt badly when they inadvertently said or did something that hurt another student’s feelings or made them feel uncomfortable.
+Working together, the teachers and students created a mini-course called "Manners" that provides cross-cultural awareness, tolerance, and understanding.

-As a result of these deliberate cultural efforts, visitors are struck by the sense of community that is evident when they visit the campus.
+As a result of these deliberate, culturally integrative efforts, visitors to the school have been struck by the sense of community that is evident when they visit the campus.

 Academic Results – “Learning how to learn stuff is as important as the stuff you learn!”
-The research shows that 80% of what you will need to know ten years after graduation is information that did not exist while you were in school.
+Research shows that 80% of what you will need to know 10 years after graduation is information that did not exist while you were in school.
 If you are not prepared to learn on your own, you are not prepared to succeed.
-Emaginos focuses on teaching how to learn, not memorizing content that is only a part of what you will need to know.
-Model school students do very well on high-stakes tests without ever focusing on preparing to take the tests.
+Emaginos focuses on teaching how to learn, not memorizing content that is only a part of what students will need to know.
+Students at the model school do very well on high-stakes tests without ever focusing on preparing to take the tests.

 Securities offered and processed through Dalmore Group LLC, a registered broker dealer, member of FINRA (www.finra.org), member of SIPC (wwwsipc.org)